airbus-seclab/c-compiler-security/gcc_compilation.md

 * `-Wtraditional-conversion`: Warn of prototypes causing type conversions different from what would happen in the absence of prototype.
 * `-Wshift-overflow=2`: Warn if left shift of a signed value overflows.
 * `-Wcast-qual`: Warn about casts which discard qualifiers.
-* `-Wstringop-overflow=4`: Under the control of Object Size type, warn about buffer overflow in stringmanipulation functions like memcpy and strcpy.
+* `-Wstringop-overflow=4`: Under the control of Object Size type, warn about buffer overflow in string manipulation functions like memcpy and strcpy.
 * `-Wconversion`: Warn for implicit type conversions that may change a value. *Note*: will probably introduce lots of warnings.
 * `-Warith-conversion`: Warn if conversion of the result of arithmetic might change the value even though converting the operands cannot. *Note*: will probably introduce lots of warnings.